 Index Bloat: Why SEO Suffers and How to Improve It

 When you search Google, you’re not actually browsing the web – you’re searching Google’s index of it.
-In the same way humans bloat from overeating, a search engine index bloat occurs when a website has too many indexed URLs – most of which, should not be.
+As a human you get bloated when you overeat.
+A search engine index bloat occurs when a website has too many indexed URLs – most of which, should not be.

 After you enter a search, it takes Google only half a second to produce your search results.
 How?
-Crawlers, otherwise known as “spiders”, are software used to collect information throughout billions of pages.
+Crawlers, otherwise known as “spiders”, is software used to collect information throughout billions of pages.

 Index bloat is a regular SEO issue for websites.
 When a site has index bloat, search engines are unable to identify which pages are most relevant.

 Indexed pages on your site will be zero, at best very little.

 As a major result, a single product category may have thousands of variations.
 This sometimes causes duplicate content.
 What this means is that both your meta info and page content are not unique.

 As such, Google is most likely targeting the wrong pages.
 Here, this index bloat is known to prompt a noteworthy decrease in the overall return on investment (ROI).

 Moreover, it can affect site traffic, conversions, and especially, rankings.

 In this scenario, you will be penalized for low-quality pages.
 Your search rankings will drop, and your crawl budget wasted.

 With Google continuously changing its search and indexation algorithms, it becomes more difficult to maintain a high ranking.